 I will admit that at first I was checking to see if I could do this all myself without a guide.
-After researching more, looking at Giza maps and reading stories, I realized that booking a private guide with transportation was essential to visit the pyramids.
-First of all, there is getting to the pyramids, paying for the enterance and camel rides, navigating your way to visit everything and knowing what you are seeing.
-A private guide with a car and driver was the most comfortable and educational way for us to visit the pyramids.
+After researching more, looking at Giza maps, and reading stories, I realized that booking a private guide with transportation was essential to visiting the pyramids.
+First of all, there is getting to the pyramids, paying for the enterance and camel rides, navigating your way to visit everything, and knowing what you are seeing.
+A private guide with a car and driver was the most comfortable, and educational way for us to visit the pyramids.

 🌍 For custom made tours throughout all of Egypt and guide information, please contact: